Rohit102497/SLAN/README.md

 MIMIC: We don't provide the original data for MIMIC-III in this repo as it violates the Data Usage Agreement.
 You can get access to MIMIC dataset following the instruction provided [here](https://github.com/kaggarwal/ClinicalNotesICU#steps) .

 P12 and P19 : You can get access to raw P12/P19 data via https://physionet.org/content/challenge-2012/1.0.0/ and https://physionet.org/content/challenge-2019/1.0.0/ .
-Alternatively, you can use `medical_ts_datasets` from (SeFT github repository)[https://github.com/BorgwardtLab/Set_Functions_for_Time_Series/tree/master#available-datasets].
+Alternatively, you can use `medical_ts_datasets` from [SeFT github repository](https://github.com/BorgwardtLab/Set_Functions_for_Time_Series/tree/master#available-datasets).

 ## Data Preprocessing